fivdi/brkontru/doc/button.md

 the debounce interval, pull type, and active state for the button.

 The following options are supported:
-- debounceInterval: number (optional, default 50)
+- debounceInterval: debounce interval in milliseconds (optional, default 50 milliseconds)
-- pullType: number (optional, default pullTypes.PULL_UP)
+- pullType: pullType.NONE, pullTypes.PULL_UP, or pullTypes.PULL_DOWN (optional, default pullTypes.PULL_UP)
-- isActiveLow - boolean (optional, default true)
+- isActiveLow - true or false (optional, default true)

 ### Event: 'ready'
 Emitted after the constructor has completed creation of the Button object